-Chef's Table: Allen Buhay Shines A Light On The Importance Of Supporting Local Industry
+Chef Allen Buhay Of Wildflour Shines A Light On The Importance Of Supporting Local Industry

 Allen started cooking professionally in California, USA when he was just 17 years old.
 He had spent a lot of time in the kitchen prior to this pivotal moment in time, bonding with his mom and grandmother.
 These two Kapampangan women taught him the basics and served as inspiration for a young Allen growing up in the Philippines.